Gordon24771402/RegisMaster/README.md

 # RegisMaster
 The project is created for checking future SAT registration automatically.

-You will be notified once the future registration is available.
+Simply input your username and password, the program will do the rest for you!
+You will be notified once the future registration is available!

 Replace "USERNAME" in "user_name.send_keys("USERNAME")" with yours.